For the Ojibwa, beliefs are not opinions, not a set of commandments, not a doctrine, nor a set of principles.

-In English the word belief means an opinion or a conviction or, in the context of religion, it can refer to a doctrine or theories held by a group.
+In English the word belief means an opinion or a conviction and, in the context of religion, it refers to a doctrine or theories held by a group.

-In the Ojibwa culture everything is a part of that spirit and as Anishnabeg (the good beings) we are called to act accordingly.
-Each individual is expected to live life committed to finally understanding what it means to be a part of Manitou.
+In the traditional culture, Ojibwa believed that everything was part of that spirit and as Anishnabeg (the good beings) we were called to act accordingly.
+Each individual was expected to live life committed to finally understanding what it means to be a part of Manitou.

 As humans we procrastinate, goof off, make excuses, rationalize and generally avoid the things we know we "should" be doing.
 Appreciating the nature of human beings, the traditional Ojibwa social structure and value system evolved to guide men and women back to consciousness.

-The concept of vision quest is part of that process.
-By participating in that ritual young men begin their lifelong search for meaning and spiritual fullfillment.
+The concept of vision quest was part of that process.
+By participating in that ritual young men began their lifelong search for meaning and spiritual fulfillment.

-But for the Ojibwa, belief that it's possible to envision one's life path is only a beginning.
+But for the Ojibwa, belief that was possible to envision one's life path was only the beginning.

-True self-realization is only possible through the process of being in action again and again and again, to understand the spiritual truths that are fundamental to being a good person.
+True self-realization was/is only possible through the process of being in action again and again and again, to understand the spiritual truths that are fundamental to being a good person.

 It's easier to know we're right than live in the question.